NaveenKumar212/Alexiis/DEPLOYMENT.md

-# Deployment Guide for Greta AI
+# Deployment Guide for Alexis

 This application is configured for static export and can be deployed to various hosting platforms.